 - Only work completed as an Undergraduate or Masters student is eligible for competition.
 If a student has received their degree and wishes to present the results of work completed while an Undergraduate or Masters degree candidate, they may do so if the degree is received after 1 August of the year preceding the conference and the paper has not been changed from its original form.
 PAPERS PREPARED BY PH.D.
 STUDENTS ON PH.D.
 WORK ARE NOT ELIGIBLE FOR COMPETITION AWARDS.

-Undergraduate, Masters, Team, and Community Outreach category first place papers are invited to compete in the International Student Conference, typically held in January at the AIAA Aerospace Sciences Meeting & Exhibition.
+Undergraduate, Masters, and Team category first place papers are invited to compete in the International Student Conference, typically held in January at the AIAA Aerospace Sciences Meeting & Exhibition.
 Only basic modifications of the original paper are allowed.
 The fundamental content of the paper must resemble that which was presented at the Regional Conference, no new material is allowed.
 THE PAPER IS SUBJECT TO AIAA COPYRIGHT RULES AND THEREFORE MAY NOT BE PRESENTED OR PUBLISHED IN ANY OTHER PLACE PRIOR TO THE INTERNATIONAL STUDENT CONFERENCE.
 VIOLATION OF THIS WILL RESULT IN IMMEDIATE DISQUALIFICATION OF THE PAPER.
 PLEASE NOTE: In the cases of co-authored and team papers, only one author is funded to attend the International Student Paper Conference.

 Additional award guidelines: